-A commitment to sustainable development is highlighted in UCA’s Strategic Plan 2013-18.
-Strategic leadership responsibility for Sustainability is held by the Vice Chancellor (VC) and operational responsibility is held by the Director, Estates & Facilities (E&F).
+Strategic leadership responsibility for Sustainability is held by the Vice Chancellor (VC) and operational responsibility is held by the Chief Operating Officer.

-The SO reports progress and seeks input on the Sustainability Programme at Campus Operations Group Meetings and submits papers to the University Leadership Team for review and approval.
+The University Sustainability Manager (SM) reports progress and seeks input on the Sustainability Programme at Campus Operations Group Meetings and submits papers to the University Leadership Team for review and approval.
 The annual report is submitted for review and approval to the University Audit and Risk Committee and is reported to the Board of Governors.

 The Centre for Sustainable Design® was established in 1995 at UCA Farnham and is led by Martin Charter, Professor of Innovation and Sustainability.
 The Centre has undertaken a wide range of international, national and regional research on sustainability, innovation and design - please see www.cfsd.org.uk/research.
 Current research interests include grassroots innovation and the emergence of community-centred workshops, the Circular Economy, eco-innovation and SMEs, and the development of localised innovation solutions utilising materials from waste plastic fishing nets and ropes, based in North Atlantic fishing communities - see www.circularocean.eu for more details.

-In June 2018, UCA Students' Union (UCASU) took part in the National Union of Students (NUS) Green Impact awards and were presented with a ‘Very Good’ Award in recognition of achievements in sustainability.
-This award recognises improvements since 2016, when the UCASU received a Bronze award under the previous grading scheme for NUS’s Green Impact Awards.
+In September 2020, UCA Students' Union (UCASU) took part in the National Union of Students (NUS) Green Impact awards and achieved a reaccreditation of their ‘Excellent’ rating in recognition of achievements in sustainability.
+This award recognises annual improvements since 2016, when the UCASU received a Bronze award under the previous grading scheme for NUS’s Green Impact Awards.

-UCA’s third Carbon Management Plan was approved in 2016 and sets out plans to achieve a 37% reduction in absolute carbon emissions by 2019/20 compared to 2005 levels.
+UCA’s third Carbon Management Plan was approved in 2015 and set out plans to achieve a targeted 37% reduction in absolute carbon emissions from energy consumption by 2020 compared to 2005 levels.

-Recycling schemes operate on all campuses and directly-managed student residences, and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
-In addition surplus used office furniture is donated to causes local to campuses.
-In 2017, nearly 200 items of office furniture were donated to local charities in Farnham, including the Scouts, local residential care homes and a school.
+Waste recycling schemes operate on all campuses and student residences, and food waste composting services operate at UCA Farnham and UCA Epsom.
+In addition, surplus used office furniture is donated to charities and other causes local to each campus.

-A Sustainable Travel Plan was developed for Farnham campus in spring 2018.
-Plans for other campuses will be completed in 2019.
+A Sustainable Travel Plan was developed for Farnham campus in spring 2018 and revised in 2021.
+Plans for other campuses will be completed in 2022.